arco-design/arco-design/components/Popconfirm/__demo__/basic.md

     <div>
       <Popconfirm
         focusLock
+        title="Confirm"
-        title="Are you sure you want to delete?" onOk={() => {
+        content="Are you sure you want to delete?" onOk={() => {
           Message.info({
             content: 'ok',